networkx/nx-guides/content/applications/hantavirus.md

 G.add_weighted_edges_from([(31, 33, 0.5), (31, 34, 0.5)])
 ```

-One thing we can do to double-check we didn't make any data-entry mistakes is
-to verify the weighted `in_degree` of every node (excepting the index patient)
-is 1.
 We're intending to use the edge weights to represent the probability of
 transmission, so the total probability of any individual patient having become
-infected (across all possible sources) should always be 1
+infected (across all possible sources) should always be 1.
+Therefore we can double-check we didn't make any data-entry mistakes by
+verifying the `in_degree` of every node (excepting the index patient)
+is 1.

 ```{code-cell}
 all(d == 1 for _, d in G.in_degree(weight="weight", nbunch=(set(G) - {1})))
 ```

-Looks good - let's see what affect these changes had on our modeled $R_{0}$
+Looks good - let's see what effect these changes had on our modeled $R_{0}$:

 ```{code-cell}
 print(f"{R0(G, weight="weight"):.2f}")
 ```

-We see a further drop in $R_{0}$ as we incorporate these possible transmissions.
-This makes sense in princple, as we're reducing the known out-degree (i.e.
-number of folks infected by a single patient) for both patients 10 and 22.

 ### Conclusion

-Add a caveat here about the fact that our "possible transmission" model violates
-the tree-like requirement, at least in the undirected case?

-## Outbreak over Time

-The original publication notes that this outbreak of Andes-strain hantavirus
-was largely driven by "super-spreader" events.
-We see this reflected in the transmission network, which has several nodes of
-relatively high out-degree, corresponding to a single infected patient being
-exposed to many others; for example, the initial infections at a birthday party,
-or the infections from patient
+Our simple replication of the $R_{0}$ estimate from [this study][paper]
+(hopefully) provide a glimpse into the application of network analysis to
+modeling infectious disease.
+As with anything, the devil's in the details!
+Perhaps some questions come to mind:
+ - We qualitatively probed uncertainties in our estimates through
+   minor modifications to modeled network...
+Are there more systematic approaches
+   to quantify uncertainty?
+ - We also assumed that the presented transmission network captured every
+   transmission for this outbreak.
+What about incidents where this may not be
+   the case; e.g. diseases where carriers don't necessarily exhibit symptoms or
+   patients are missed during contact tracing?
+Can we capture/quantify such
+   effects on our downstream estimates?
+ - Our treatment of possible transmissions as edge weights introduces structure
+   to the network that may have violated the "locally tree-like" assumption
+   on which our $R_{0}$ calculation is based.
+How do we account for this?

+In practice, more complex models with greater parametrization are required to
+better capture uncertainties and the complexities of contact networks.
+One thing this example should make abundantly clear is the importance of accurate
+data and the utter necessity of boots-on-the-ground epidemiology in its collection.
+The analysis reproduced here is only possible due to the high-quality
+transmission network compiled by the researchers, which itself is the result of
+meticulous case study and contact tracing.